pagkly/Zed/Investopedia3/Why the Price_Earnings-to-Growth Ratio Matters.md

 PEG Ratio\=Price/EPSEPS Growthwhere:EPS = The earnings per share\\begin{aligned} &\\text{PEG Ratio}=\\frac{\\text{Price/EPS}}{\\text{EPS Growth}}\\\\ &\\textbf{where:}\\\\ &\\text{EPS = The earnings per share}\\\\ \\end{aligned}

-To calculate the [PEG ratio](https://www.investopedia.com/ask/answers/012715/what-considered-good-peg-price-earnings-growth-ratio.asp), an investor or analyst needs to either look up or calculate the P/E ratio of the company in question.
+To calculate the [[PEG ratio]](https://www.investopedia.com/ask/answers/012715/what-considered-good-peg-price-earnings-growth-ratio.asp), an investor or analyst needs to either look up or calculate the P/E ratio of the company in question.
 The P/E ratio is calculated as the price per share of the company divided by the earnings per share (EPS), or price per share / EPS.

 Once the P/E is calculated, find the expected growth rate for the stock in question, using analyst estimates available on financial websites that follow the stock.
 Plug the figures into the equation, and solve for the PEG ratio number.